mathewgomas-alfred/mathewgomas.io/reference_manual/linux_command_line.rst

    Export a file selects the export option.

-.. option:: --exportfilename
+.. option:: --export-filename <filename>

-   Exportfilename says that the following word is the filename it should be exported to.
+   Export filename says that the following word is the filename it should be exported to.

    Replace this with the name of the output file.
 Use a different extension to change the fileformat.